-G. Pascal Zachary is a professor of practice at Arizona State University in the School for the Future of Innovation in Society.
+Zachary is a professor of practice at Arizona State University in the School for the Future of Innovation in Society.
 Zachary joined ASU's faculty in 2010.
-He is also affiliate faculty in both English and History, and teaches in the university's Barrett Honors College.
-For Barrett, Zachary teaches two interdisciplinary classes at the intersection of science, politics and culture: "Nuclear Weapons and the Making of Modern America," and "The Quest for Enhanced Consciousness: from the Greeks to Google."
+Zachary, whose first name is Gregg, is also an affiliate faculty in both English and History at ASU, and teaches in the university's Barrett Honors College on the intersection of science, politics and culture.
+"Nuclear Weapons and the Making of Modern America," and "The Quest for Enhanced Consciousness: from the Greeks to Google" are two of his representative courses.
 In 2016, Zachary published an essay on the quest for enhanced consciousness in a collection of essays, "Perfecting Human Futures: Transhuman Futures and Technological Visions," edited by Benjamin Hurlbut and Hava Samuelson.

 Zachary spent 13 years as a senior writer for The Wall Street Journal (1989 to 2001) and authored the Ping column on innovation for The New York Times from 2007 to 2008.
 He regularly contributes comments on current affairs to radio programs in the U.S., Britain and Africa.
 He has been interviewed by BBC, NPR's Marketplace, and Pacifica's KPFK (Los Angeles).
 He writes mini-essays for Spectrum magazine on engineering and society, and contributes occasionally to other publications.